paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/data_sources_methods.md

 (misc_5_3_3)=
 ## Reliability test data

-{term}`Test data <Test data>` for miscellaneous items tested under operational conditions would be a relevant source of information for {term}`reliability prediction <Reliability prediction>`, but is not in most cases available in sufficient quantities to derive any quantitative reliability metrics.
-Generally, elements constituting the miscellaneous items are tested in larger quantities but do not represent the whole and assembled item.
+{term}`Test data <Test data>` for {term}`miscellaneous items <Miscellaneous item>` tested under operational conditions would be a relevant source of information for {term}`reliability prediction <Reliability prediction>`, but is not in most cases available in sufficient quantities to derive any quantitative reliability metrics.
+Generally, elements constituting the {term}`miscellaneous items <Miscellaneous item>` are tested in larger quantities but do not represent the whole and assembled item.
 Nevertheless, this information can be valuable in order to derive {term}`contributing factors <Contributing factor>` to failure or to confirm design assumptions.

 Physics of failure models may use these elementary tests and resulting data to identify the {term}`failure mechanisms <Failure mechanism>` and the related design characteristics.
 Major {term}`failure mechanisms <Failure mechanism>` are identified per {term}`miscellaneous item <Miscellaneous item>` and mastered as necessary through appropriate design rules.
 All this is qualitative information and is used as support to any reliability model, as relevant